codediodeio/stripe-firebase-master-course/README.md

 The hard part is over and we're ready to get paid!
 In this section, we will charge a customer's credit card for a fixed amount and retrieve their charge history.

-- Create Charges
+- Create charges
 - Idempotency
-- Retrieve a List of Charges
+- Retrieve a list of charges
-- Unit Tests
+- Unit tests

 # 5. Payment Sources